Aquanty/rtd-hgs/docs/source/index.rst

 relationships of the interface between the two continua must also be defined.
 The following instructions provide this functionality:

-| .5inInterface unsaturated tables
+Interface unsaturated tables
-| .5inInterface unsaturated van genuchten functions
-| .5inInterface unsaturated brooks-corey functions
+Interface unsaturated van genuchten functions Interface unsaturated brooks-corey functions
-| .5inInterface relative permeability xy
+Interface relative permeability xy

 Input is identical to the generic forms of the commands discussed in the following sections, except that the scope is restricted to ``.dprops``.